jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

   1. Click **ADD STAGE**.
 The Stage Configuration page opens.
   2. Click the stage name, **MyStage**.
 Enter `Deploy to dev` as the new name.
-  3. Make sure that the **Automatically execute jobs when a change is pushed to Git** option is selected.
+  3. Make sure that the **Automatically execute jobs when the previous stage completes successfully** option is selected.
 The stage is already configured to accept the build job output from the Build stage that precedes it.
   4. Click **JOBS**.
 Click **ADD JOB** and then select **Deploy**.
   5. Use the default settings on the Deploy Configuration page.
   6. Check the **Space** field to confirm that you are deploying the app to your Bluemix organization's dev space.